La Alianza Domestic Worker Surveys - Well-Being Report

 This report captures findings from two surveys conducted in the first six months of 2025.

-In February, well-being scores ranged from 8 to 100, with a median score of 56 and average of 55.2.
-Notably, 46% of respondents had a score below 50, placing them within the WHO established cut-off for poor psychological well-being.
-This is higher than the share of surveyed domestic workers who reported poor psychological well-being (43%) in the spring of 2024 [5].
+In February, the median well-being score was 48 and the average was 51.
+Notably, 53% of respondents had a score below 50, placing them within the WHO established cut-off for poor psychological well-being.
+This is significantly higher than the share of surveyed domestic workers who reported poor psychological well-being (43%) in the spring of 2024 [5].

 WHY THIS MATTERS